-As a student entering ninth grade on or after July 1, 2019, Ohio's new high school graduation requirements give you more flexibility to choose a graduation pathway that builds on your strengths and passions - one that ensures you are ready for your next steps and excited about the future.
+Ohio's long-term graduation requirements take effect for the class of 2023.
+For students entering ninth grade on or after July 1, 2019, Ohio's new high school graduation requirements provide more flexibility to choose a graduation pathway that builds on a student's strengths and passions - one that ensures students are ready for their next steps after high school.
+Students in the classes of 2018 through 2022 may also use these requirements as a pathway to graduation.